jaredwray/cacheable/packages/flat-cache/README.md

 - `persistInterval?` - The interval to save the data to disk.
 Default is `0` which means no persistence
 - `cacheDir?` - The directory to save the cache files.
 Default is `./cache`
 - `cacheId?` - The id of the cache.
 Default is `cache1`
-- `parse?` - The function to parse the data.
+- `serialize?` - The function to parse the data.
 Default is `flatted.parse`
-- `stringify?` - The function to stringify the data.
+- `deserialize?` - The function to stringify the data.
 Default is `flatted.stringify`

 # API